pchhina/pchhina/README.md

 - 👋 Hi, I’m @pchhina
-- 👀 I’m interested in functional programming style
+- 👀 I’m interested in front web development
-- 🌱 I’m currently learning program design
+- 🌱 I’m currently javascript (and React in the future)
-- 💞️ I’m looking to collaborate on any Racket project
+- 💞️ I’m looking to collaborate on any React project
 - 📫 How to reach me param.chhina@gmail.com

 <!---